 Alexander Saint-Amand becomes Chief Executive Officer of GLG.
 The company continues to expand beyond its financial services business, which now includes Fortune 1000 companies and professional services firms.

 Silver Lake Partners invests $200 million in GLG.
 GLG’s growth accelerates across industry verticals and the company continues to develop technology and compliance systems.

 GLG has almost 700 employees and continues to focus on growth –especially in international financial services– and executing in new client segments.

 GLG expands its customer reach to serve law firms and life sciences companies.
 GLG opens an office in Beijing.

 An increase in U.S. prosecutions of insider trading brings increased scrutiny to investment research.
 GLG’s compliance initiatives and its state-of-the-art programs are increasingly valued in this climate.

 GLG has almost 750 employees worldwide, including 115 sales professionals, 275 research professionals, and nearly 20 employees in legal and compliance.

 GLG Social Impact launches, bringing GLG’s learning platform to the social sector as it begins working with nonprofits.

-GLG has more than 900 employees in 21 offices around the world and manages a membership of more than 375,000 Council Members.
+GLG has more than 900 employees in 21 offices around the world and manages a membership of more than 375,000 Network Members.